‘Giant space pumpkin’: NASA explains what made sun ‘smile’ days before Halloween

 Less adorable than the smile, however, was a geomagnetic storm watch that went into effect Saturday as researchers monitored the coronal holes, which were “anticipated to enhance and disturb the solar wind environment and lead to unsettled conditions” and the possibility of a minor storm.

-It appears the worst-case scenario didn’t materialize, as NASA tweeted Sunday that there had been three solar flares, 23 coronal mass ejections but no geomagnetic storms in the past week.
+It appears the worst-case scenario didn’t materialize, as NASA tweeted Sunday that there had been three solar flares and 23 coronal mass ejections but no geomagnetic storms in the past week.

 The “smiling” sun prompted various reactions on social media, some clearly more smitten by the images than others.